hmrc/tax-summaries-frontend/README.md

 Authentication
 ------------

-This user logs into this service using the [Government Gateway]
+This user logs into this service using [Government Gateway]

 ### License